elementor/elementor/docs/modules/nested-tabs/index.md

 ## Attention needed / Known issues
 * The widget works only with [containers](../../core/container-element.md)
-* Abnormal behavior for handling mobile [tabs-v2.js](../../../modules/tabs-v2/assets/js/frontend/handlers/tabs-v2.js)
+* Abnormal behavior for handling mobile [nested-tabs.js](../../../modules/nested-tabs/assets/js/frontend/handlers/nested-tabs.js)
-    - The reason for the issue is that __TabsV2__ should looks like old tab.
+    - The reason for the issue is that __NestedTabs__ should looks like old tab.
     - Since the content of the widget and its children was hardcoded, it was possible have any structure inside the widget markup, now, the Nested Elements mechanism is creating the children as Container for specific selector, so its required to have the same markup.
     ```javascript